MLIS Co-op

 Evaluation

-Students will be evaluated by the Manager of Graduate Student Services based on the following factors:
+Students will be evaluated by their placement supervisors and the Career Services Officer and/or the Manager of Graduate Student Services at FIMS based on the following factors:

 FAQ

-Is co-op a mandatory part of the MLIS Program?
+Is co-op a required part of the MLIS Program?

-No. Co-op is an enrichment option.
+No. Co-op is a co-curricular experiential learning opportunity.
 Students are not required to participate in the co-op program.

-Co-op work terms appear on your transcript as a pass/fail.
+Co-op work terms appear on your transcript as a milestone and graded as pass/fail.
 They DO NOT reduce the number of courses you have to take to complete the MLIS degree.

 How many co-op terms am I allowed to complete?